Joseph Kingsley-Nyinah: Elections and democracy

 He was appointed the Electoral Commissioner in 1978 by the Supreme Military Council (SMC) led by Lt.
 General Fred Akuffo.
 This followed the departure of Isaac Kobina Abban, the previous commissioner.
-He had been appointed by the previous leader of the SMC, then General I. K. Acheampong but vacated the position opposed the attempts to rig the UNIGOV referendum by the military SMC government.
+He had been appointed by the previous leader of the SMC, then General I. K. Acheampong but vacated the position due to being opposed to the attempts to rig the UNIGOV referendum by the military SMC government.
 He stayed on as Electoral Commissioner following the overthrow of the SMC by the Armed Forces Revolutionary Council under Flight Lieutenant Jerry Rawlings in June 1979 and went on to oversee the 1979 Ghanaian general election.
 His tenure ended when the government of Hilla Limann was overthrown by the Provisional National Defence Council (PNDC) military government led by Jerry Rawlings as the constitution of Ghana was suspended.
 He also contributed to the founding of the Coalition of Domestic Election Observers prior to the 2000 general election which saw the first change of government in Ghana by the ballot box.